JayTwoLab/fetch_all_git_branch/README.md

 # fetch_all_git_branch

-- Windows Cmd and Poweshell file to fetch all branches in a git branch.
+- Windows Cmd, Poweshell, bash file to fetch all branches in a git branch.

 ## Cmd file